abinash8014/Javascript-5.0/01-basic-js/readme.md

    4. str.slice(start,end) :-
    5. str1.conact(str2) :- it combine one string with another string.
    6. str.replace(searchVal,newVal) :This method replace the old char to a new char as per the user requirement.
-   7. str.charAt(idx) :- This method is used to show the characater we wants to see.
+   7. str.charAt(idx) :- This method is used to show the characater the user  wants to see.